-Common Ravens have one of the earliest mating seasons, beginning in January, but they do not breed until they are 2-4 years old.
-Prior to choosing a mate, juvenile ravens usually roam around in “teenage gangs,” subsisting in large flocks until they have the opportunity to establish their own territory.
-This is a stressful time for ravens who prefer to give their time and energy to just one bird.
+Common Ravens have an early mating season, beginning in January, but they do not breed until they are 2-4 years old.
+Prior to choosing a mate, juvenile ravens usually roam around in “teenage gangs,” subsisting in large flocks until they can establish their own territories.
+I’ve been watching such a group loiter in my neighborhood streets these past few months.
+This is actually a stressful time for ravens who prefer to devote their energy to just one bird.

 Courtship rituals are just as diverse as the individual bird.
 The gestures the male uses to impress the object of his desire tells his potential mate “these are my best features.”
 These include acrobatic feats of flight, bringing gifts of food, and dance performances.
 Competing males have been observed taking turns diving off cliffs, tumbling to the ground in an airborne game of chicken, swooping up as close to the ground as possible while a female intently watches.
 Once she is keen on a male, the elaborate courtship continues so they get to know each other better before mating.
 Partners are observed going on what can only be described as joy flights, tumbling and soaring, even locking toes and somersaulting in mid-air.
 They balance wild dates with down time, caressing beaks, preening one another, and cooing soothing comfort sounds to the other.

-Ravens are not completely unsociable, alerting other ravens to food sources when it is beneficial to them.
-Still, they work best in pairs.
+Ravens are not completely unsociable, but they work best in pairs.
 As long-term partners, ravens seems to have intimate knowledge of the other which helps them survive.
 Pairs have been known to team up against other birds, one distracting an eagle or fellow raven while the other raids the nest or cache.

 Between foraging, mischief-making, and play, raven pairs continue to make time for romance outside of mating season.
 Partners regularly give each other special treats and go on romantic flights, gliding wing tip to wing tip to cement their relationship.